|(a) Powerball®. Powerball is a Multi-State Lottery

 this section, and under such further instructions, directives, and

-directives, and procedures as the executive director may issue in
+procedures as the executive director may issue in furtherance thereof.

-furtherance thereof.
-In this regard, the executive director is authorized
+In this regard, the executive director is authorized to issue such

-to issue such further instructions and directives as may be necessary
+further instructions and directives as may be necessary to conform

-to conform the conduct and play of Powerball to the requirements of
+the conduct and play of the Powerball game to the requirements of

 the MUSL rules if, in the opinion of the executive director, such